Doodoocaca/doodoocaca/README.md

 <h3 align="left">📚About Me:</h3>

-Hi, I'm doo doo ca ca, I like to code Discord bots, Malware and whatever anybody wants me to do!
+Hi, I'm doo doo ca ca, I like to code Discord bots, game cheats and whatever anybody wants me to do!
 I am the Founder of ValkyrieBots, Valkyrie is a group of coders that code Discord bots.
-I enjoy testing my skills in many fields such as Python , HTML and Java, I am a Pentester and enjoy it very much.
+I enjoy testing my skills in many fields such as Python , HTML and Java.

 <h3 align="left">❗Stats:</h3>